Tuesday, The Week of the Fifth Sunday in Lent

 Leader

-We pray for the people of Serbia.
+We pray for the people of Chad

 Óscar Arnulfo Romero y Galdámez (August 15, 1917 – March 24, 1980), commonly known as Monseñor Romero, was a priest of the Roman Catholic Church in El Salvador.
 He later became prelate archbishop of San Salvador.